octokit/fixtures/HOW_IT_WORKS.md

 - **All IDs are set to 1000** or above.
 The ID increments for each entity of the same type within the same scenario
 - **All Node IDs are set to `MDA6RW50aXR5MQ==`** which is the base64 string for `00:Entity1`.
-- **Tokens Authorization Header are zerofied** ending with the token number, see [environment variables below](CONTRIBUTING.md#test-users--organization--tokens)
-  e.g. `FIXTURES_USER_A_TOKEN_FULL_ACCESS` becomes `0000000000000000000000000000000000000001`,
-  `FIXTURES_USER_B_TOKEN_FULL_ACCESS` becomes `0000000000000000000000000000000000000002`, etc
+- **Tokens Authorization Header are zeros** ending with the token number, see [environment variables below](CONTRIBUTING.md#test-users--organization--tokens) e.g. `FIXTURES_USER_A_TOKEN_FULL_ACCESS` becomes `0000000000000000000000000000000000000001`, `FIXTURES_USER_B_TOKEN_FULL_ACCESS` becomes `0000000000000000000000000000000000000002`, etc
 - **All timestamps are set to the time of the GitHub Universe 2017 keynote**